Vi-dot1/Simple-GDExtensionCMake-Template/README.md

 You will get a file called `extension_api.json` on the same place your executable is, just drop it at the root of this folder and it will be used instead of the default one on godot-cpp.

-# WORKING ON YOUR LIBRARY
+# Working on your library

-All the source files inside src are listed and added to the library automatically, you can classify in subfolders if you like, as long as it is a .cpp ans is inside src it will be compiled and added to the library.
+All the source files inside src are listed and added to the library automatically, you can classify in subfolders if you like, as long as it is a `.cpp` and is inside src it will be compiled and added to the library.

 So is just a matter adding your files there and building your project.